aavishkark/CarRental/README.md

 # RentaRide
 Rent a Ride, your premier car booking platform, extends its services to the top 10 cities across India.
 Our mission is to redefine the car booking experience by offering a user-friendly interface and a seamlessly smooth process.
-With a commitment to excellence, we aspire to provide our users with the best-in-class service, ensuring their journey with Rent a Ride is nothing short of exceptional

 ## Deployment